bitovi/academy/src/angular/8-state-city-options/state-city-options.md

 ## FormArray

-A <a href="https://angular.io/api/forms/FormArray" >FormArray</a> aggregates FormControls into an array.
-It's different than FormGroup in that the controls inside are serialized as an array.
-FormArrays are very useful when dealing with repeated FormControls or dynamic forms that allow users to create additional inputs.
+A <a href="https://angular.io/api/forms/FormArray" >FormArray</a> aggregates `FormControl`s into an array.
+It's different than FormGroup in that the controls inside are serialized as an array. `FormArray`s are very useful when dealing with repeated `FormControl`s or dynamic forms that allow users to create additional inputs.
 Arrays can be nested in groups or other arrays.

-This example shows the use of FormArray and using an `insert` method to dynamically add more FormGroups to the `users` FormArray.
+This example shows the use of `FormArray` and using an `insert` method to dynamically add more `FormGroup`s to the `users` FormArray.

 @sourceref ./form-array.html
 @codepen